Sara Page: Paris

-Sara Page arrived to Paris in about 1892 and studied with William-Adolphe Bouguereau, Tony Robert-Fleury, and Gabriel Ferrier of the Académie Julian.
+Sara Page arrived to Paris around 1892 and studied with William-Adolphe Bouguereau, Tony Robert-Fleury, and Gabriel Ferrier of the Académie Julian.
 She exhibited at the 1893 Société des Artistes Français (SAF) exhibition.

-Page exhibited at the Société des Artistes Français, Paris Salon and the Royal Academy of Arts in London, which from 1892 through 1896 included portraits of members of her extended family.
+Page also exhibited at Paris Salon and the Royal Academy of Arts in London, which from 1892 through 1896 included portraits of members of her extended family.
 In the following years she continued to paint female portraits, such as: Beatrice (1899), Theodora (1903), Blondina (1914), Isobel (1915, 1916), Henriette (1935).
 Among other works, A Capri Maiden exhibited in Birmingham in 1894, and The Breton Peasant was shown in 1893–1894 at the Royal Birmingham Society of Artists.
 She received a medal for portrait painting.

 In 1897 she settled in Neuilly-sur-Seine, a wealthy residential suburb of Paris with a strong artistic atmosphere, and maintained her own studio there.
 She took additional lessons from the well-established artists and leading exponents of the academic style Pascal Dagnan-Bouveret and Gustave-Claude-Etienne Courtois who also lived in Neuilly-sur-Seine, and had their studio at 73, Boulevard Bineau.

 Her greatest success was the exhibiting the large-scale oil painting Andromeda at the Société Nationale des Beaux-Arts (SNBA) in 1902.
 In 1904 lived in Paris at 16, Avenue Niel and was identified as a miniature painter.
 Both Le rocher qui pleure (The Weeping Rock), exhibited in 1910, and Le Baigneuse (The Bather), exhibited in 1911 and 1935, are similar to Andromeda in style, composition, and technique.
 As such, they can be seen as good examples of the French academic style of Bouguereau, Dagnan-Bouveret, and Courtois.

 From about 1909, Page studied with the miniature painter Gabrielle Debillemont-Chardon, the President of the Société des Femmes Peintres et Sculpteurs and of the Société des Miniaturistes et des Arts Precieux.
 In 1910, she participated in the exhibition of miniatures at the George Petit Gallery, showing a picture of Dutch children.
 Her miniature works exhibited in 1921 at the Gallerie Brunner, were favourably reviewed in the journal Revue moderne des arts and de la vie.

 She exhibited at the Royal Academy, Walker Art Gallery, and Royal Birmingham Society of Artists.
 In 1926 she donated to Wolverhampton Art Gallery her 1902 painting Andromeda, in appreciation for the drawing instruction she received at the Wolverhampton School of Art.
 It was previously exhibited at the Paris Salon and its image was printed in Wolverhampton's Express & Star in January 1928.